alexandremathiasdonnat/Data-Challenges/01 - Finance/Capital Fund Management (CFM)/[Predicting end-of-session returns on the US equity market] (2023)/README.md

 - early stopping
 - careful validation

-This is sufficient to surpass the benchmark and extract real signal.
+This is sufficient to approximate the provided benchmark and extract real signal by surpassing randomness.

 ## Modeling pipeline